-“TV is still the only medium that reaches 70 percent of the population within two weeks” – an interview with Ritter Sport Marketing Director Jürgen Hermann
+“TV is still the only medium that reaches 70 percent of the population within two weeks” – an interview with Ritter Sport Marketing Director Jürgen Herrmann

 The Ritter Sport brand turns 105 this year.
 But the brand is anything but outdated.
 Most recently the long-standing Swabian company has surprised us with exciting cooperations, social media campaigns and product innovations.
-We asked Marketing Director Jürgen Hermann to explain the strategy and tell us what the company learned from the coup with their 2016 unicorn chocolate.
+We asked Ritter Sport Marketing Director Jürgen Herrmann to explain the strategy and tell us what the company learned from the coup with their 2016 unicorn chocolate.

-Mr Hermann, Ritter Sport is turning 105 years old this year.
-What’s the secret to your marketing strategy which keeps your brand fresh after all these years?
+Mr Herrmann, Ritter Sport is turning 105 years old this year.
+What’s the secret to the Ritter Sport marketing strategy which keeps your brand fresh after all these years?

 Relevance for the consumer plays an incredibly significant role.
 Which means you have to offer the consumer something they like and something which means something to them but is also contemporary.
 It is equally important to be unique and that the originality of the brand, its genetic code, is always maintained – also in your communication activities.
 A good example of this are our railway station billboards with their cheeky slogans.